Financial Provision for Children

-If both parents live in England the court does not have power to deal with child maintenance, but the Child Support Agency (CSA) will make an assessment.
+If both parents live in England the court does not have power to deal with child maintenance, but the Child Maintenance Service (CMS, previously the CSA) can make a calculation.
 If you agree to a maintenance figure, the court can approve the agreement in an order.
-However, either parent could still go to CSA once the order is one year old.
-Whether or not there is an agreement about child maintenance, a CSA assessment or a court order, the court still has the power to make orders for additional maintenance and for capital and property for the benefit of children.
+However, either parent could still go to the CMS once the order is one year old.
+Whether or not there is an agreement about child maintenance, a CMS calculation or a court order, the court still has the power to make orders for additional maintenance, school fees and for capital and property for the benefit of children.
 Either parent could bring a claim against the other seeking the transfer and/or settlement of a property and/or a lump sum.

 Under the Children Act a parent can apply for the following financial provision for children:

-If the CSA has no right to make an assessment because either the parent the child lives with lives outside the UK or because the maintenance creditor lives outside the UK and does not work for the UK government or a company with Headquarters in the UK, the court will probably look at the CSA calculations as a starting point.
+If the CMS has no right to make a calculation because either the parent the child lives with lives outside the UK, the court will probably look at the CMS calculations as a starting point.
 These could be adjusted, for example, to take into account costs of child contact, which may include international travel.

-The CSA rules are fairly inflexible.
-The court has more flexible powers and can, for example, also take into account that the payer could maximise his income, the income of the applicant (which the CSA calculation entirely ignores) and so on.
+The CMS rules are fairly inflexible.
+The court has more flexible powers and can, for example, also take into account that the payer could maximise his income, the income of the applicant (which the CMS calculation entirely ignores) and so on.

 Maintenance to cover the costs connected with the disability of a child will always be very case specific.

-Nursery or after-school child care costs to enable the parent the child lives with to go out to work are also included under this heading and could be ordered in addition to a CSA assessment.
+Nursery or after-school child care costs to enable the parent the child lives with to go out to work are also included under this heading and could be ordered in addition to a CMS calculation.